 I think if you are starting with your professional journey, it’s a great place to build an online presence.
 The only caveat?
 Limited features.

-• Livestreaming videos to stream webinars to your YouTube channel
+- Livestreaming videos to stream webinars to your YouTube channel

-• Screen sharing, audio, and video to share your content and voice
+- Screen sharing, audio, and video to share your content and voice

-• Features such as DVR, auto-generated captions, and live automatic speech recognition
+- Features such as DVR, auto-generated captions, and live automatic speech recognition

-• Integration with YouTube Studio, YouTube Analytics, and YouTube Creator Academy
+- Integration with YouTube Studio, YouTube Analytics, and YouTube Creator Academy

-• Automatic recording and availability of live sessions for later viewing
+- Automatic recording and availability of live sessions for later viewing

-• Navigating YouTube’s algorithms can be challenging for new creators
+- Navigating YouTube’s algorithms can be challenging for new creators

-• Subject to YouTube’s platform rules and potential content restrictions
+- Subject to YouTube’s platform rules and potential content restrictions

-Pricing: YouTube is a free tool.
+Pricing: YouTube Live is free to use with limited features.

 9. StreamYard On-Air